-5.4.3 Calibration plan (grism spectroscopy only)
+5.5.2 Calibration plan

 For spectroscopic observations, a variety of calibration frames will be taken, archived and updated at regular intervals.
-The calibrations are described in detail in the NaCo Calibration Plan.
+The calibrations are described in detail in the NACO Calibration Plan.

-- Telluric Standard Stars.
+- O Telluric Standard Stars.
 Observations of telluric standards will be performed whenever the grisms are used.
-Whenever possible, we will limit the airmass difference between the standard and science target to ± 0.1 airmasses.
+Whenever possible, we will limit the airmass difference between the standard and science target to ±0.1 airmasses.
 The standard will be observed with the setup that was used for the science target.
 The stars are generally chosen from the Hipparcos catalogue and are either hot stars (spectral type B9 or earlier) or solar type stars (spectral types G0V to G4V).
 These calibrations are taken so that telluric features can be removed from science spectra.
 At this point in time, we cannot say how accurate these calibrations will be.
 Should users wish to use telluric standards of a particular spectral type, they should provide the corresponding OBs and detailed instructions.
-In this case the time for executing the OBs will be charged to the user and the observatory will not observe a separate telluric standard. - Spectroscopic lamp flats in all SW spectroscopic modes, slits and readout modes. - Spectroscopic arcs in all spectroscopic modes and slits.
+In this case the time for executing the OBs will be charged to the user and the observatory will not observe a separate telluric standard. - Spectroscopic lamp flats in all SW spectroscopic modes, slits and readout modes. - O Spectroscopic arcs in all spectroscopic modes and slits.
 An atlas of lines for the SW modes is available from the NAOS-CONICA web page.
-LW spectroscopic arcs are not supported.
-For slitless spectroscopy arcs with the 86 mas slit will be provided. - Detector darks.
+LW spectroscopic arcs are not supported. - O Detector darks.
 Darks are taken at the end of each night with the DITs and readout modes used during the night.